Gradiant/witdom-core-broker/README.md

 $ docker run --name broker --env-file config.env -p 5000:5000 -p 5043:5043 --link mongo-container-name:mongo -d witdom-core-broker
 ```

 It's also possible to run the Broker container using docker-compose.
-A docker-compose file ('docker-compose-one-image.yml') is provided in order to launch a testing environment using the image that is built from Dockerfile', this environment launches two Broker containers (TD and UD) along with a mongo container for each one and an IAM container.
-The configuration used in each Broker is contained in the files `td.env` and `ud.env`.
+A docker-compose file ('docker-compose.yml') is provided in order to launch a testing environment using the image that is built from the 'Dockerfile', this environment launches two Broker containers (TD and UD) along with a mongo container for each one and an IAM container.
+The configuration used in each Broker is contained in the files `env/td.env` and `env/ud.env`.
 With this docker-compose file there is no need to build the Broker image because docker-compose will handle it.

 To build the images and run the containers use the following commands: